Somerton Man: Discovery of body

 An autopsy was conducted, and the pathologist estimated the time of death at around 2 am on 1 December.
-The heart was of normal size, and normal in every way ...small vessels not commonly observed in the brain were easily discernible with congestion.
+The heart was of normal size, and normal in every way...small vessels not commonly observed in the brain were easily discernible with congestion.
 There was congestion of the pharynx, and the gullet was covered with whitening of superficial layers of the mucosa with a patch of ulceration in the middle of it.
 The stomach was deeply congested...
 There was congestion in the second half of the duodenum.
 There was blood mixed with the food in the stomach.
 Both kidneys were congested, and the liver contained a great excess of blood in its vessels. ...The spleen was strikingly large ... about 3 times normal size ... there was destruction of the centre of the liver lobules revealed under the microscope. ... acute gastritis hemorrhage, extensive congestion of the liver and spleen, and the congestion to the brain.

 The autopsy also showed that the man's last meal was a pasty eaten about three to four hours before death, but tests failed to reveal any foreign substance in the body.
-The pathologist, Dr. Dwyer, concluded: "I am quite convinced the death could not have been natural ... the poison I suggested was a barbiturate or a soluble hypnotic".
+The pathologist, John Dwyer, concluded: "I am quite convinced the death could not have been natural ... the poison I suggested was a barbiturate or a soluble hypnotic".
 Although poisoning remained a prime suspicion, the pasty was not believed to be the source.
 Other than that, the coroner was unable to reach a conclusion as to the man's identity, cause of death, or whether the man seen alive at Somerton Beach on the evening of 30 November was the same man, as nobody had seen his face at that time.
-The body was then embalmed on 10 December 1948 after the police were unable to get a positive identification.
+The body was then embalmed on 10 December 1948, after the police were unable to get a positive identification.
 The police said this was the first time they knew that such action was needed.